raosujay/journalApplication/README.md

 * Add JWT filter in `config/security`
 * Add login controller returning token
 * Require `Authorization: Bearer <token>` for journal endpoints

-*(JWT code can be added if needed — just ask!)*

----

-## 📝 License

-This project is open-source and available for modification and use.

----

-## 🤝 Contributing

-Contributions, issues, and feature requests are welcome!

 ---